mit-submit/submit-users-guide/source/program.rst

 Julia
 ~~~~~

 As of right now, Julia is not available to download through dnf.
-As such, to install Julia, please do the following:
+As such, to install Julia, please do the following (instructions from the `Julia language website <https://julialang.org/downloads/platform/#linux_and_freebsd>`_):

 .. code-block:: sh